dougreichard/artemis_macro_language/docs/tag-templates.md

     </templates>
 ```
 In place of `<big-message title="${a * b}"/>` you would use whatever bit of scripting you need.
 This is the part of the template that is actually added to the resulting script.
-The `${x * y}` bit is a "Template string".
+The `${x * y}` bit is a [template string](https://dougreichard.github.io/artemis_macro_language/template-strings.html).
 It will do a calculation and the result will be placed in the final script.
-See https://dougreichard.github.io/artemis_macro_language/template-strings.html for more information on those, they are also super useful.

 So now we've defined a template.
 But how do we use it?

 Within your source xml file, find the location where you want the output of the template.
-We will use an `expand` tag to tell AML to "expand" the result of the template into the mission script.
+We will use an [expand](tag-expand.md) tag to tell AML to "expand" the result of the template into the mission script.
 In this context, the `expand` tag will look like this:

 ``` xml